 Inbound Marketing and the Customer Journey: 2 Buzzwords Worth Paying Attention To

 Marketing automation.
 Micro-moments.
 Native storytelling.
 There are plenty of buzzwords swirling around the digital universe right now.
-Two absolutely worth paying attention to are customer journey and inbound marketing.
+Two absolutely worth paying attention to are inbound marketing and the customer journey.

 Chances are good that you’ve already heard these and may even use them.
-At OBI Creative, we incorporate these two concepts into every project we tackle for our clients because we understand that proper execution of them is essential to marketing success.
+At OBI Creative, we incorporate inbound marketing and the customer journey into every project we tackle for our clients because we understand that proper execution of them is essential to marketing success.

-Here, we break down the concepts and make the case for including them in your business vocabulary.
+Here, we break down the benefits of inbound marketing, share some of the best inbound marketing strategies and make the case for including inbound marketing and the customer journey in your business vocabulary.

-Where are your customers going and why should you care?
+Where are your ideal audiences why should you care about the customer journey?

 Around the lunch table the other day, we overheard part of a conversation about the best sci-fi series on television.
 The semi-serious debate turned hilarious when one person said to the other, “It’s Star Trek!
 Not Star Track!
 They’re on a journey, not a treadmill!”